 Forty years ago, Blondie emerged on the New York music scene, introducing the world to one of its now most influential and admired fashion icons: Debbie Harry.
 Her bleached-blonde locks and punk-style clothes plucked from thrift stores on the Bowery have become more than significant — they've become iconic.

-Blondie materialized at a time when New York's burgeoning underground rock crowd was unrivaled by any other; the band's success also began at a time when the city was, well, not the city we know today.
+Blondie materialised at a time when New York's burgeoning underground rock crowd was unrivalled by any other; the band's success also began at a time when the city was, well, not the city we know today.

 "New York was way more New York then," Glenn O'Brien writes in the introduction of a new book dedicated to the band's early days, Chris Stein/Negative: Me, Blondie, and the Advent of Punk .
 "People came to New York because you could be yourself here.
 You could be an artist or musician or a ballerina or a drag queen.
 You could be a freak, a sexual outlaw, an artist, or a bum.
 It was OK.
 People were too busy being themselves that they didn’t bother you about being you.
 A lot of people found this to be a very fertile and productive time."